doistephen/activate-chi/site/organizers/map-name-sanjee-choudhuri-job-director-of-operations-image-assets-images-uploads-sanjee-2x-jpg-summary-lorem-ipsum.md

   is a fair and just education for all people.
 Professionally, Sanjee is a higher education consultant where he works with universities on strategy and technology implementations.
 He studied engineering and philosophy at the University of Michigan and graduated in 2019.
-Sanjee currently resides in Logan Square.
 ---